stevekinney/redux-fundamentals/lessons/hooks-abstracting-hooks.md

 export default Counter;
 ```

+## Exercise

-**Exercise**: Can you implement this in `SetCounter`?
+Can you implement this in `SetCounter`?
 (You can peek at the solution [here](https://github.com/stevekinney/redux-incident-counter/commit/e25cacd3ac7a1abfefb816484b93dafc8194e9f7?branch=e25cacd3ac7a1abfefb816484b93dafc8194e9f7&diff=split).)